h2oai/datatable/docs/start/install.rst

 ``ImportError: cannot import name '_datatable'``
-  This means the internal core library ``_datatable.*.so`` is either missing entirely, or is in a wrong location, or have wrong name.
+  This means the internal core library ``_datatable.*.so`` is either missing entirely, is in a wrong location, or has the wrong name.
 The first step is therefore to find where that file actually is.
 Use the system ``find`` tool, limiting the search to your python directory.